fodydev/afrish/README.md

 * low-level functions to directly communicate with wish, suitable for writing additional extensions
-* high-level API to write GUI applications without direct knowledge of Tk.
+* high-level API to write GUI applications with minimal knowledge of Tk.

 ## Example